jimeh/common-flow/common-flow.md

        commits, allows one to revert a merge by reverting a single merge commit, and creates a merge commit to mark the integration of the branch with main.
+    7. When using Conventional Commits, it is RECOMMENDED to use tooling to automatically generate changelogs from commit messages.
+This pairs well with the release process and ensures changelogs are consistent and complete.

 FAQ
 ---